 4. Yoshinoya – What teen boy does not like a restaurant that’s motto is “Tasty, low-priced, and quick. ” For under $10.00 your teen can buy a heaping bowl of beef on rice (Gyudon).
 Located throughout Japan.

 6. Shopping in Shibuya – Teen girls love the Shibuya Arcades, Loft and photo booths to take their Puricura photos.
 Adores Shibuya (google map) is one of the most popular spots for teen girls.
+New Parco complex in Shibuya is great for teenager shopping, as are floors 7-10 in the new Shibuya Scramble Building.
+While at the Shibuya Scramble Square visit the roof-top observatory for amazing views of the city and Mt.
+Fuji on a clear day.
 Mom and Dad can walk around Meiji Jingu or visit the Japan Folk Craft Museum while the teens enjoy the latest Shibuya trends.

 7. Glow in the dark bowling in Shibuya is a very quintessential Japanese experience.
 This is actually an activity that the entire family will enjoy.
 Our favourite is EST Bowling in Shibuya which is open from 10:00 a.m.
 5:30 a.m.
 If you are up late or super early this is a fun option.
 EST website in Japanese.
 Shibuya 1-14-14, Shibuya Higashi Kaikan 3F.

 10. The iconic “I love Tokyo” in Shibuya – Sorry has been painted over.
 But if you wonder the back streets you will find graffiti.
 This sign is actually a store shutter in Shibuya which has become quite a famous backdrop for teen photos.

 11. Yoyogi Park festivals and food booths are very popular every Saturday and Sunday between April and November.
 Almost every weekend there is a themed festival from Thai to Ecology.
 Great place to try Japanese festival foods including Yaki Soba (fried noodles) and Tako Yaki (octopus balls).